-In March 1830, when Lincoln was a young man, his family relocated to a new farm in Illinois.
-Not wishing to become a farmer, Lincoln moved to New Salem, Illinois in July 1831.
+In March 1830, when Lincoln was a young man, his family moved to a new farm in Illinois.
+Not wishing to become a farmer, Lincoln moved to New Salem, Illinois, in July 1831.
 While living there, he engaged in several occupations, including ownership of a general store, which eventually led him into bankruptcy.

 Lawyer and Marriage

 The Southern response to Lincoln’s election was quick and electric.
 On December 20, 1860, delegates to a secession convention in South Carolina voted to secede from the Union because they viewed Lincoln’s hard-line stance against the expansion of slavery as a threat to their way of life.
-By the time Lincoln was inaugurated on March 4, 1861, six other states had left the United States of America.
-Despite attempts to resolve sectional differences—most notably the Crittenden Compromise—Lincoln faced a constitutional and military crisis the day that he took office.
+By the time Lincoln became president on March 4, 1861, six other states had left the United States of America.
+Despite attempts to resolve sectional differences—most notably the Crittenden Compromise—Lincoln faced a constitutional and military crisis the day he took office.
 Events rapidly spiraled toward war when South Carolina demanded that Federal soldiers evacuate its military installation at Fort Sumter in Charleston Harbor.
-After weighing several options, including abandoning the fort, Lincoln chose to inform the governor of South Carolina of his intentions to resupply the fort.
+After weighing several options, including abandoning the fort, Lincoln informed the governor of South Carolina of his intentions to resupply the fort.
 At 4:30 a.m. on April 12, artillery units from the newly formed army of the Confederate States of America, commanded by General P. G. T. Beauregard, began shelling Fort Sumter, touching off the American Civil War.

-Lincoln’s response was swift and somewhat autocratic, especially in light of his earlier criticisms of Polk.
+Lincoln’s response was swift and somewhat autocratic, especially considering his earlier criticisms of Polk.
 On April 15, without authority from Congress, Lincoln called on all state governors to send troops for the formation of a temporary force of 75,000 soldiers.
-That action had the unfortunate result of forcing states to choose sides, causing Virginia, Arkansas, North Carolina and Tennessee to join the Confederacy.
+That action had the unfortunate result of forcing states to choose sides, causing Virginia, Arkansas, North Carolina, and Tennessee to join the Confederacy.
 Further, Lincoln proclaimed a blockade against Southern ports on April 19, 1861.
 In perhaps his most controversial move, Lincoln suspended the constitutionally guaranteed writ of habeas corpus on April 27, 1861.
-When Chief Justice Roger Taney, sitting as a federal circuit judge in the case of Ex parte Merryman, ruled that Lincoln had no constitutional authority to do so, the President simply ignored the Chief Justice’s ruling.
-Over the course of the next two years the Lincoln administration and the Army imprisoned nearly 18,000 American citizens without bringing charges against them.
+When Chief Justice Roger Taney, sitting as a federal circuit judge in the case of Ex parte Merryman, ruled that Lincoln had no constitutional authority to do so, the President ignored the Chief Justice’s ruling.
+Over the course of the next two years, the Lincoln administration and the Army imprisoned nearly 18,000 American citizens without bringing charges against them.
 Congress finally ended the controversy, but not the practice, by passing the Habeas Corpus Act of 1863, which temporarily legitimized the suspension of the writ of habeas corpus.